dmakarov/solana-account-viewer/README.md

 This application displays Solana ledger accounts.
-To run the program have a ledger stored locally, for example, from running solana-test-ledger application, then point the solana-account-viewer to the path of the ledger
+To run the program have a ledger stored locally, for example, from running solana-test-validator application, then point the solana-account-viewer to the path of the ledger

 ```